Tea Act: Consequences

 The Boston Tea Party appalled British political opinion makers of all stripes.
 The action united all parties in Britain against the American radicals.
 Parliament enacted the Boston Port Act, which closed Boston Harbor until the dumped tea was paid for.
 This was the first of the so-called Coercive Acts, or Intolerable Acts as they were called by the colonists, passed by Parliament in response to the Boston Tea Party.
 These harsh measures united many colonists even more in their frustrations against Britain and were one of the many causes of the American Revolutionary War.

-The Taxation of Colonies Act 1778 repealed the tea tax and others that had been imposed on the colonies, but it proved insufficient to end the war.
+The Taxation of Colonies Act 1778 (18 Geo.
+3. c.
+12) repealed the tea tax and others that had been imposed on the colonies, but it proved insufficient to end the war.
 The Tea Act became a "dead letter" as far as the Thirteen Colonies were concerned, and was formally removed from the books in 1861.
+This would go against their belief that only colonial governments could tax the colonies.
+Some American colonists became very frustrated.
+Ships carrying the company’s tea arrived in Philadelphia and New York, but chose to return to England without unloading rather than face angry mobs.